What is an SMSF

 The costs do increase as the size or complexity of the fund increases, so make sure to discuss any major changes with your Accountant to estimate your costs.

-It’s important that your SMSF has a trust deed that permits the use of crypto assets as an investment.
+Confirm that your SMSF’s trust deed allows for investment in cryptocurrency.
+Most modern trust deeds are broad enough to permit crypto.
 Fortunately, most SMSF trust deeds are written broadly enough to allow trustees to invest in crypto, but you’ll still need to check the following:

 - The trust deed should clearly state the sole purpose of the SMSF (which is to provide for the retirement benefits of its members).